Communications GuidelinesWeb Style Guide

 - Meta Description: This should be a short description (under 160 characters) of the web page content.
 This content is the first summary visitors will see when searching for TCC’s website; ensure it’s informative and interesting.

-- Duplicate Content: Not only is using others online content illegal, it’s also disadvantageous for SEO.
+- Duplicate Content: Not only is using other online content illegally, but it’s also disadvantageous for SEO.
 Copying and pasting someone else’s content will result in a penalty from Google and send TCC’s website down in search results.

 - Alt Text: This text is given to images to help convey their message.
 Alt text is required for ADA compliance.
 Google likes alt text and will favor the websites that use it.

 - SEO keywords: Use two to three SEO key phrases on each page.
-Use specific, targeted words and phrases and ignore common words such as “a,” “the,” “as,” “and.”
-Use the key words or phrases in the page title and near the top of the content of the page.
+Use specific, targeted words and phrases and ignore common words such as “a,” “the,” “as,” and “and.”
+Use the keywords or phrases in the page title and near the top of the content of the page.

 Page Title vs. Page Name

-Each page has page title and page name.
+Each page has a page title and page name.

 The page name is required and will display on the browser tab and inner navigation.